My nine week G Adventures Central American Journey was the very first group tour that I have ever done and also my first time visiting Latin America.

 About the tour

 I booked the G Adventures Central American journey through STA Travel as it was one of the ones featured in their handbook.
-What I didn’t realise what that this specific tour actually consists of two shorter G adventures tours however most people opt to do the whole thing.
+What I didn’t realise what that this specific tour actually consists of two shorter G adventures tours (the Mayan Sun Southbound and the Volcano Trail).
+However, like me, most people opt to do a combination of the two.

-Why I decided to do a group tour in Central America
+Why I decided to do a group tour with G Adventures in Central America

 I’ve only ever done solo travel or travel with friends before so I was really apprehensive about doing a group tour.
 However, there were a few factors that influenced my decision to sign up for this one.